cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 Scale:

-- 1 = (Is not present)
+1 = Not present

+2 = Needs improvement

-- 3 = (Is present, but needs improvement)
+3 = Meets standards

-- 5 = (Is executed extremely well or no improvement required)
+4 = Meets or exceeds standards

+5 = Exemplary

 ### Summary of issues
-- Information is repeated throughout the site.For example the TUF Specification file has been referenced in more than one page.Some pages can be consolidated into others.
+- Information is repeated throughout the site.
+For example the TUF Specification file has been referenced in more than one page.
+Some pages can be consolidated into others.

 - The website content needs restructuring to align sections with sub-sections related to their use case.
-For example, information in the sections should be correspond with the label of the section i.e *About* should only contain introductory content about the project.
+For example, information in the sections should correspond with the label of the section i.e *About* should only contain introductory content about the project.

 - The information available for news users and contributors is not satisfactory.
 There are no step-to-step guides and tutorials for new users to get started with the software, neither are there contributor guidelines.